-West Multnomah Soil & Water Conservation District is updating our Long Range Business Plan and we want to hear from you.
+West Multnomah Soil & Water Conservation District is updating our Long Range Business (Strategic) Plan and we want to hear from you.
 We will be engaging with community members and partners to learn how we can better serve the conservation needs of communities in our District, and be most successful in achieving our mission.